-On 3 and 4 September 2019, the conference Semiotic Approaches in Celtic Cultural Studies will take place in rooms A 11 and A 12 on Campus I of the University of Trier.
-The conference starts on Tuesday, September 3 at 1 h p.m. and closes on Wednesday, September 4 at about 3 h p.m.
+On 3 and 4 September 2019, the conference Semiotic Approaches in Celtic Cultural Studies took place at the University of Trier.
+The conference started on Tuesday, September 3 at 1 h p.m. and closed on Wednesday, September 4 at about 3 h p.m.

-Experts from Celtic archaeology, history, linguistics and philology and from neighbouring disciplines such as English and art history will present the results of their work and discuss research approaches in cultural semiotics.
-The focus will be on efforts to develop a common terminology beyond the boundaries of the individual subjects and to develop a transdisciplinary concept.
+Experts from Celtic archaeology, history, linguistics and philology and from neighbouring disciplines such as English and art history presented the results of their work and discussed research approaches in cultural semiotics.
+The focus was on efforts to develop a common terminology beyond the boundaries of the individual subjects and to develop a transdisciplinary concept.

 Dr. Bettina Bock (Max Planck Institute for the Science of Human History / University of Jena): Redensartliche und sprichwörtliche Zeitmetaphern im Lateinischen

 Prof. Dr. Henning Fernau (University of Trier): Analysis of Celtic Patterns

 Dr. Maxim Fomin (Ulster University, Magee Campus): Moral Codes and Semiotic Codes: Rightful and Righteous Kings and Knights through Inscriptions, Cultures and Texts